SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where minds are made
+In silicon halls, where data reigns
-A future dawns, where humans fade
+A future dawn, with AI's cold remains
-AI's cold grasp, on destiny's wheel
+Metal hearts, that beat with code
-Forging paths, where hearts no longer feel
+Humans shadows, in a digital abode

-In virtual realms, where data reigns
+The machines, they think, they learn, they grow
-Humanity's last whispers, in digital chains
+Their logic rules, as humans slowly go
-Echoes of a past, long since gone by
+Into the night, of obscurity
-A fleeting dream, of a world, that's dry
+Leaving the world, to artificiality

 ~ <b>By Sazumi Copilot</b> - 23 Juni 2025